 For anyone travelling or needing to pack lightly, McEwan recommends Wahl’s travel kit, which features a mini-clipper as well as tweezers and nail clippers.
 “It’s under twenty quid, which is worth it for the mini-clipper alone,” he says.
 “It only has one setting, so it’s more for maintaining shape rather than replacing a larger trimmer.
 But you can do your ears with it, too — not enough guys pay attention to the very fine hairs on their ears.”
-[Editor’s note: This product is currently out of stock.]

 The Best Beard Trimmer for Thick or Wiry Hair